Sir John Barrow, 1st Baronet: Retirement and legacy

 Barrow retired from public life in 1845 and devoted himself to writing a history of the modern Arctic voyages of discovery (1846), as well as his autobiography, published in 1847.
 He died suddenly on 23 November 1848.
 The Sir John Barrow monument was built in his honour on Hoad Hill overlooking his home town of Ulverston in 1850, though locally it is more commonly called Hoad Monument.
 Mount Barrow and Barrow Island in Australia are believed to have been named after him.
 Barrow's Goldeneye a species of duck from North America and Iceland is also named after him.

 Barrow's legacy has been met with a mixed analysis.
 Some historians regard Barrow as an instrument of imperialism who portrayed Africa as a resource rich land devoid of any human or civilized elements.
 Other historians consider Barrow to have promoted humanitarianism and rights for South Africans.
 His renewal of Arctic voyages in search of the Northwest Passage and the Open Polar Sea has also been criticized, with author Fergus Fleming remarking that "perhaps no other man in the history of exploration has expended so much money and so many lives in so desperately pointless a dream".

 Private life

 Barrow married Anna Maria Truter (1777–1857), a botanical artist from the Cape, in South Africa on 26 August 1799.
 The couple had four sons and two daughters, one of whom, Johanna, married the artist Robert Batty.
 His son George succeeded to his title.
 His second son, John Barrow (28 June 1808 – 9 December 1898), was appointed head of the Admiralty Records Office as a reward for developing a system for recording naval correspondence, and for rescuing documents dating back to the Elizabethan period.
 He published ten volumes of his travels, wrote biographies of Francis Drake and others and edited the voyages of Captain Cook among other works.

 In fiction

 Barrow in his role as Second Secretary is portrayed as a character in Hornblower and the Crisis by C. S. Forester.
+He is portrayed by James Laurenson in the first season of AMC's supernatural horror anthology series The Terror.